Kevin Lewis O’Neill, Series Editor

 An Atelier book sets itself apart in at least two ways.
 The first is by addressing the problems and possibilities of ethnographic inquiry in the twenty-first century.
 These include the matter of evidence, conceptual reach, and thematic urgency, as well as narrative voice and analytical innovation.
 Atelier is neither defined by a particular region nor any of anthropology’s four fields, but rather by a commitment to the art of ethnography.
 The second is by participating in a sociality of sustained, critical reflection.
 The aim of this series is to generate a group of scholars from all career stages working together towards the completion of each author’s respective book project.

-Those interested in submitting to the series should email a CV, two-page synopsis of their book (limit 1,000 words), Table of Contents, draft Introduction, and a sample chapter (if available) to the series editor no later than June 2019 (specific deadline forthcoming) to firstname.lastname@example.org.
+Those interested in submitting to the series should email a CV, two-page synopsis of their book (limit 1,000 words), Table of Contents, draft Introduction, and a sample chapter (if available) to the series editor no later than June 1st, 2019 to firstname.lastname@example.org.

 3-5 finalists will be selected and notified by August 1.
 The selection process will be based on the ability to present provocative ethnographic material which advances a clear argument, demonstrates analytical rigor, and conveys thematic urgency.